AnyChart/docs.anychart.com/Basic_Charts_Types/Error_Chart.md

 ## Labels And Tooltips

-If you want to configure data labels and tooltips to display information about the error bars - you should do that in {api:anychart.charts.Cartesian#label}label(){api} and {api:anychart.charts.Cartesian#tooltip}tooltip(){api} methods.
+If you want to configure data labels and tooltips to display information about the error bars - you should do that in {api:core.cartesian.series.Base#label}label(){api} and {api:core.cartesian.series.Base#tooltip}tooltip(){api} methods.
 You can tune their visual appearance, positioning and format.

 {sample}Error\_Chart\_13{sample}